Someone from Bangalore has beaten us in the race to the bottom: Justice Chelameswar

 Raising the issue of judicial independence, he said, "We, the judges of the Supreme Court of India, are being accused of ceding our independence and our institutional integrity to the Executive's incremental encroachment.

-"The executive is always impatient, and brooks no disobedience even of the judiciary if it can.
+"The executive is always impatient and brooks no disobedience even of the judiciary if it can.
 Attempts were always made to treat the Chief Justices as the Departmental Heads in the Secretariat.
 So much for our 'independence and preeminence' as a distinct State organ".

 Justice Chelameswar, who had held the unprecedented January 12 press conference along with three other senior judges questioning the allocation of cases by the CJI, referred to the "unhappy experience" where the Government sat tight over the files even after the Collegium recommended names for appointment in the higher judiciary.